laxity7/yii2-scheduler/README.md

            'class' => \Laxity7\Yii2\Components\Scheduler\Scheduler::class,
            'kernelClass' => \app\schedule\Kernel::class, // Your custom Kernel class

+            // Optional: Set a global timezone for all tasks.
+            // If not set, Yii::$app->timeZone will be used.
+            'timeZone' => 'UTC',

             // by default, uses a FileMutex to prevent overlapping tasks.

             // optional: define a mutex component to acquire a lock